Highest Protein Powders in Australia - Ranked 2026

 - What is the best protein powder in Australia 2026?

-- The highest-scoring protein powder in Australia is True Protein Collagen + Vitamin C, earning our top Protein Score.
-It leads the pack on pure protein density, with 91.4g of protein per 100g.
-This makes it one of the most concentrated protein sources we've analysed for 2026, and it also keeps sugar extremely low at just 0.6g per 100g.
+- The highest-scoring protein powder in our 2026 analysis for Australia is True Protein Collagen + Vitamin C, which earns a Protein Score of 9.6.
+It leads the pack on protein density, with 91.4g of protein per 100g.
+This formula is also lean, containing just 0.6g of sugar per 100g, making it our top pick overall.

-- Is Bulk Nutrients a good protein powder brand?
+- Is Optimum Nutrition Gold Standard a good protein powder?

 - What is the best protein powder for weight loss?